-I am an Army Caregiver, a professional trained in my duties.
-I serve Department of Defense Families who protect the nation by protecting their children.
+I am an Army CYS a professional trained in my duties.
+I serve Department of Defense Families who protect the nation by protecting their children/youth and ensure accountability for children/youth in my care.

 I will always provide a safe, nurturing, and enriching environment.
-Never will I put children in harm's way or allow others to do so.
+Never will I put children/youth in harm's way or allow others to do so.
 I will build trust with parents so they can concentrate on their mission.
 I will always treat Families with the dignity and respect they deserve.
-Army Caregivers are key members of the Army Team.
-I am an Army Caregiver!
+Army professionals are key members of the Army Team.
+I am an Army professional.